 Converts from Islam face pressure from their families and communities and conversion is punishable by Sharia Penal Law if a case is brought against them, even though cases have not become known in the reporting period.
 Everything will be done to bring converts back to their original faith.
 Non-traditional Christian communities cannot be registered as churches, but to operate legally they are registered as companies, societies, or family centers.
 As such, they are treated as secular organizations and are required to submit their financial and operational reports to the government every year.
-The whole of society (Christians included) is affected by the continuing introduction of Sharia laws.
+The whole of society (Christians included) is affected by the continuing introduction of Sharia laws specifically the establishment of mandatory Islamic education incorporated into the general studies of children as young as 3 years old.

-Quick facts

-LEADER

-Sultan and Prime Minister Sir Hassanal Bolkiah

-POPULATION

-NUMBER OF CHRISTIANS

-MAIN RELIGION

-Islam

-GOVERNMENT

-Absolute Monarchy or Sultanate
+Quick facts LEADER Sultan of Brunei Hassanal Bolkiah POPULATION 456,000 NUMBER OF CHRISTIANS 55,6001 MAIN RELIGION Islam GOVERNMENT Absolute Monarchy or Sultanate ULLER DE DE DE DE LE CONTRACTOR